 We wanted to become that church.

 We began to move forward with our plans to become a multi-ethnic, multi-cultural church.
-Part of what drove our vision was the concept that every culture and ethnicity, every socio-economic and even political group sees both more and less of God and His will because of the spectacles with which they approach the Scripture and life.[i]
-That principle causes us to value different perspectives as well as to have a healthy suspicion about our own and others’ interpretation both of Scripture and culture.
+Part of what drove our vision was the concept that every culture and ethnicity, every socio-economic and even political group sees both more and less of God and His will because of the spectacles with which they approach the Scripture and life.[i] [ Put more simply: Every culture gives both blinders and spectacles. ] That principle causes us to value different perspectives as well as to have a healthy suspicion about our own and others’ interpretation both of Scripture and culture.
 It causes us to cultivate a Berean-like heart (Acts 17:10-15) not only with regard to the Scripture but also as it pertains to ethnicity and culture.

 That vision has kept us on the East side of town where the “poor” and the greatest ethnic diversity in our community resides.
 It has yielded a food pantry ministry that last year funneled twenty-two to twenty-five tons of food to the needy of our community and a nine-hundred-square-foot clothing pantry that helps to keep children warm and parents appropriately dressed for job interviews.
 Additionally, eighteen-hundred-square-foot modern health clinic has seen over two thousand patients since we opened it four years ago [2017 update: well over 5,000].
 It is staffed completely by volunteers from over a dozen different churches.
 We attempt to care for the whole person and the whole community.